richardatval/www.yesproject.org/what-you-can-do/language-and-cultural-support.md

 ---
-layout: default
+layout: course
-title: Language and Cultural Suppport
+title: Language and Cultural Support
 summary: >-
   Learn leadership, decision making and team building skills when you join the YES Youth Leadership Group.